brian6932/CC-Clean-Launcher/README.md

 ### 1:
 - Under services, disable `Adobe Genuine Monitor Service (AGMService)` and `Adobe Genuine Software Integrity Service (AGSService)`
 - And again under services, set `AdobeUpdateService` to manual
-- These will reset everytime you update your CC programs, so make sure to set it each time
+- These will reset every time you update your CC programs, so make sure to set it each time

 ### 2:
 - **Optional, but recommended:**
   * For a more permanent solution, you can delete all files in: `C:\Program Files (x86)\Common Files\Adobe\AdobeGCClient`
   * Then remove all folder user permissions, including system, so that the files don't restore
 <p align="center">
   <img src="Screenshots/Permissions.png" />
 </p>